 For travel insurance, I use World Nomads.
 I’ve been a happy customer of theirs for almost three years, and I’ve never had an issue when making a claim.
 I’m happy to refer them to anyone I meet.

-Enjoyed this post?
+Enjoyed this post about Greek Food?
 Why not Pin it to share it?

 Originally from California, Allison has been living in Bulgaria for the last two years and is obsessed with traveling around the Balkans.
 She has been published in National Geographic, CNN Arabic, Matador Network, and the Huffington Post.
 She loves befriending dogs, drinking coffee, geeking out about wine, and cooking food from around the world.